Jump to content

 Democratic

 The 1990 United States Senate election in Tennessee was held on November 6, 1990, to select the U.S. Senator from the state of Tennessee.
-Incumbent Senator Al Gore defeated Republican challenger William R. Hawkins, winning re-election to a second term in a landslide, sweeping every county in the state.
+Incumbent Senator Al Gore of the Democratic Party defeated challenger William R. Hawkins of the Republican Party, winning a second term.
+The election had a turnout rate of just over 20% of registered voters.
+Gore won in a landslide with over 67% of the vote, improving on his 1984 margin and winning all of the state's counties.

-As of 2025, this was the last time the Democrats won a U.S. Senate election in Tennessee, and also the most recent U.S. Senate election in Tennessee in which several counties went to the Democratic candidate.
+As of the 2024 United States Senate elections, this was the last time the Democrats won a U.S. Senate election in Tennessee, and also the most recent Senate election in Tennessee in which several counties went to the Democratic candidate.

 Background